docknetwork/api-docs/source/index.html.md

 <h1 id="dock-api-dids">DIDs</h1>

 DID stands for Decentralized IDentifiers.
+DIDs are meant to be globally unique identifiers that allow their owner to prove cryptographic control over them.
+A DID identifies any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) that the controller of the DID decides that it identifies.

-DIDs in Dock are created by choosing a 32 byte unique (on Dock chain) identifier along with a public key.
+DIDs in Dock are created by choosing a 32-byte unique (on Dock chain) identifier along with a public key.
+To create a DID, a public key needs to be created as well.
+You can update and delete a DID as well as list all DIDs.
+DID is identified by a unique, random key.

-These are the operations about DIDs:
+**As of now, a DID can have only one key at a time.**

 ## Get DID